sambanova/ai-starter-kit/prompt_engineering/README.md

 ![capture of prompt_engineering_demo](./docs/prompt_enginnering_app.png)

+## Docker-usage

+To run this with docker, run the command:

+    docker-compose up --build

+You will be prompted to go to the link (http://localhost:8501/) in your browser where you will be greeted with the streamlit page as above.

 ## Starterkit usage

 1- Choose the LLM to use from the options available under ***Model Selection*** (Currently, only Llama2 70B is available) Upon selection, you'll see a description of the architecture, along with prompting tips and the Meta tag format required to optimize the model's performance.